Comparison

-Comparison, in grammar, is a property of adjectives and adverbs in most languages; it describes systems that distinguish the degree to which the modifier modifies its complement.
+Comparison, in grammar, is a function of adjectives and adverbs in most languages

-English, due to the complex etymology of its lexicon, has two parallel systems to allow this.
-One involves the suffixes -er (the "comparative") and -est (the "superlative").
-These inflections are of Germanic origin, and are cognate with the Latin suffix -ior.
+One uses the suffixes -er (the "comparative") and -est (the "superlative").
+These inflections are of Germanic origin, and are similar to the Latin suffix -ior.

-Usually the words that take these inflections have fewer than three syllables.
+Usually the words that these are used with have fewer than three syllables.
 This system contains a number of irregular forms, some of which, like good, better, best.

 These irregular forms include: